bomberstudios/me/about.md

 - I love writing, but the kind of writing I do these days is almost never in long-form format.
 I hope to change that by publishing my crap on the web.
 - Although I write *a lot* every day, almost none of that content is truly mine.
 Most of it is stored in 3rd party platforms like Slack, Twitter, Facebook, various forums…
 - Last, but not least, I miss the tinkering associated with maintaining a personal site (even though I'm *really* trying to [stop complicating my life](/stop-complicating-your-life/).

+## Where are the comments?

+To be honest, I don't think comments in blogs are worth the trouble in 2020.
+If you have anything to contribute to any of the posts, general feedback about the blog, or want me to write about something in particular, feel free to [open an issue](https://github.com/bomberstudios/me/issues) on the GitHub repo for the blog, and I'll see what I can do.